Ground Source Heat Pumps

 Ground Source Heat Pump RHI tariffs Double

 Government grants in the shape of the Renewable Heat Incentive are available for those who install ground source heat pumps to heat their buildings, both for houses and for commercial buildings.

 Ground Source Heat Pump Association

-The GSHPA encourages the growth and development of the ground source heat pump industry in the United Kingdom by:
+The GSHPA encourages the growth and development of the ground source energy industry in the United Kingdom by:

 - promoting the efficient and sustainable use of ground source heat pumps